 Spring is here.
 Sun is here.
 New growth is everywhere.
 But only a few early spring flowers are blooming.
-I have only two kinds of flowers are blooming in my yard.
-I became desperate and went to Trader Joe to look for cutting or potting flowers.
+I have only two kinds of flowers blooming in my yard.
+I became desperate and went to Trader Joe’s to look for cutting or potting flowers.
 Thinking of all the flowers I will have soon, I was only willing to spend $3.99.
 Photographers need to be able to shoot anything and everything under all circumstances, I thought.

 Early morning with a little bit of sunlight.
 Somehow I ended up with a dark background.
-White flower on dark background sounds good, but not quite what I wanted, so I added a second flower to give it a little twist.
-It is this added second color prompted me to think about a purple texture.
+A white flower on dark background sounds good, but not quite what I wanted, so I added a second flower to give it a little twist.
+It is this added second color that prompted me to think about a purple texture.
 With three textures added and some adjustments, I was happy to see the transformation.

 Our tulip magnolias tree just started budding last week and is now in full blossoms.
 They are up high.
 Even standing on a stepper, I am still too short.
 Instead of macro, I have to use a telephoto lens.
 It is great that the tree is full of buds, hundreds of them, but not easy to get a shot with a focal point.

 Just like Scrub-Jay, Hummingbirds are frequent visitors, but it is a challenge trying to get a decent shot of them.
 As an impatient photographer like me, I should not be shooting birds, but I love birds for the reason that I cannot even explain myself.
 My original shoot includes a black railing close to the bird.
 While trying to remove it, I thought why not just add some texture.
 Hummingbirds look much cuter in distance and I like the image softer…